nbrochec/libipt/README.md

 `libipt.dylib` depends on the libtorch dylibs.
 The build bakes an rpath to `ipt_tilde`'s libtorch so the example runs in place.
-To **ship** libipt in another app, copy the torch dylibs (`libtorch_cpu.dylib`, `libc10.dylib`, …) next to your binary and set the rpath accordingly — the same approach `ipt_tilde`'s `pipo.ipt` uses when it bundles torch into the `.mxo`.
+To **ship** libipt in another app, copy the torch dylibs (`libtorch_cpu.dylib`, `libc10.dylib`, …) next to your binary and set the rpath accordingly.

 ## Testing